ditrit/OGrEE-Core/BACK/kube-assets/README.md

 ```
 ## Install

-To install ogree kube-admin on cluster, you can use `install.sh` script, it's will:
+To install ogree back-admin on cluster, you can use `install.sh` script, it's will:
 - Install helm
 - Install traefik on cluster
 - Add traefik to a nginx reverse-proxy on the machine
 - Create ogree-admin namespace
 - Install ogree service account and role binding
-- Install kube-admin and ogree-app
+- Install back-admin and ogree-app

 Usage:
  - DNS: CNAME of the cluster